jackclarke96/AoC-2023/12/files/plan.md

 then the first 3 hashes couldmake up a 4 OR they could make up a 3.

 Perhaps treat as 2 separate problems. #### and ### then multiple the results.
 Will start coding this and see how it goes

+## Solving with DP

+* Base case: The base case is when we reach the end of the row.
+We can work forwards the first time and get a valid solution.
+We track the states we were in to get there as keys to work out whether they lead to a valid solution. then can call it early if so.